keu/docs/software/registry-backend.md

 ---
-title: 'Using Registry Back Ends in Astronomer Software'
+title: 'Using registry backends in Astronomer Software'
-sidebar_label: 'Use a Registry Backend'
+sidebar_label: 'Use a registry backend'
 id: registry-backend
-description: Configure a registry back end to work with the Astronomer platform.
+description: Configure a registry backend to work with the Astronomer platform.
 ---

 ## Overview

-Astronomer Software requires a Docker Registry to store the Docker Images generated every time a user either pushes code or a configuration change to an Airflow Deployment on Astronomer.
+Astronomer Software requires a Docker registry to store the Docker images generated every time a user either pushes code or a configuration change to an Airflow Deployment on Astronomer.

 The default storage backend for this Docker Registry is a [Kubernetes Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 While this may be sufficient for teams just getting started on Astronomer, we strongly recommend backing the registry with an external storage solution for any team running in production.